Belfast Bar Hopping

 This pub was broken down into two areas.
 The front side, where we were was a standard pub with a mostly older crowd.
-And in the back there were two double doors that lead to an area where we could hear music.
+And in the back, two double doors lead to an area where we could hear music.
 So after ordering the drinks, and while Jerry was in the men’s room, I left Edward to watch the drinks while I went to check it out.
 The backside of the pub was full of a much younger crowd, as in closer to my age than the over 40 crowd in the front.
 There were a couple of guys up on the stage with guitars doing covers of classic American rock music.
-I decided to head back to the other side of the bar, before they went into a rendition of Sweet Caroline.
+I decided to head back to the other side of the bar before they went into a rendition of Sweet Caroline.
 Back out to the bar Edward and I discussed how surprised we were that they still have a fence between the two sides of the city and they close the gates at night.
 Going from the news, it sounds like there is no violence to worry about in Belfast anymore.
-But apparently there is some.
+But apparently, there is some.

 Edward leaned over saying, “you didn’t understand anything he said did ya?”